openkraken/website/docs/api/host-environment/urlsearchparams.en-US.md

 # URLSearchParams

-The `URLSearchParams` interface defines some useful methods to process URL query strings.
+The `URLSearchParams` interface defines some practical methods to process URL query strings.

 ## Constructor